Morphing Graph Drawings in the Presence of Point Obstacles: Introduction

-\paragraph{Our model and motivation.} In this paper, we introduce and study a natural variant of the 2-dimensional morphing problem: given two crossing-free straight-line drawings~$\Gamma_1$ and~$\Gamma_2$ as well as a finite set of points~$P$ in~$\mathbb{R}^2$, called \emph{obstacles}, construct (or decide whether there exists) a crossing-free morph in~$\mathbb R^2$ between~$\Gamma_1$ and~$\Gamma_2$ that \emph{avoids}~$P$, i.e., at no point in time throughout the deformation, the drawing is allowed to intersect any of the obstacles, which remain stationary.
-In particular, this problem naturally arises when constructing 2D--3D--2D morphs, where it is tempting to apply strategies for the classical 2-dimensional case on a subdrawing induced by the subset of the vertices contained in a plane~$\pi$.
+\paragraph{Our model and motivation.} In this paper, we introduce and study a natural variant of the 2-dimensional morphing problem: given two crossing-free straight-line drawings~$\Gamma_1$ and~$\Gamma_2$ as well as a finite set of points~$P$ in~$\mathbb{R}^2$, called \emph{obstacles}, construct (or decide whether there exists) a crossing-free morph in~$\mathbb R^2$ between~$\Gamma_1$ and~$\Gamma_2$ that \emph{avoids}~$P$.
+During such a morph, the drawing is not allowed to intersect any of the obstacles at any time point during the deformation.
+The obstacles remain stationary.

+This problem arises naturally when constructing 2D--3D--2D morphs, where it is tempting to apply strategies for the classical 2-dimensional case on a subdrawing induced by the subset of the vertices contained in a plane~$\pi$.
 Note that every edge between vertices on different sides of~$\pi$ intersects~$\pi$ in a point, which then acts as an obstacle for the 2-dimensional morph.

-\paragraph{Contribution and organization.} We begin by stating some basic observations and preliminary results in \cref{sec:prelim}.
-In particular, we observe that the necessary and sufficient condition for the classical case without obstacles is no longer sufficient for our model (even when interpreting the obstacles as isolated vertices) and we present a stronger necessary condition (we say that the obstacles need to be ``compatible'' with the drawings), which is, however, still not sufficient.
-In fact, as our main result, we show that even if our condition is satisfied, it is NP-hard to decide whether an obstacle-avoiding morph exists (see \cref{sec:hard}):

-\begin{restatable}{theorem}{Hardness} Given a plane graph $G$, a set of obstacles $P$, and two crossing-free straight-line drawings $\Gamma$ and $\Gamma'$ in $\mathbb R^2$, it is NP-hard to decide whether there exists an obstacle-avoiding crossing-free morph in $\mathbb R^2$ between~$\Gamma$ and~$\Gamma'$.
-The problem remains NP-hard when restricted to the case where $G$ is connected, the drawings $\Gamma$ and $\Gamma'$ are identical except for the positions of four vertices, and the obstacles $P$ are compatible with $\Gamma$ and $\Gamma'$.
-(These statements hold regardless of whether the morph is required to be piecewise linear or not.) \end{restatable}

-The proof of \cref{thm:NP-hard*} (by reduction from 3-SAT) is somewhat unusual from a Graph Drawing perspective: given a Boolean formula $\Phi$, we describe the construction of a set of obstacles~$P$ and two (almost identical) drawings~$\Gamma_1,\Gamma_2$ that exist irrespectively of the satisfiability of~$\Phi$, which instead corresponds to the existence of the obstacle-avoiding morph between the two drawings.
-In particular, we had to overcome the somewhat intricate challenge of designing gadgets that behave in a synchronous way.
-We conclude by discussing several open questions in \cref{sec:conclusion}.
-Claims marked with a clickable ``$\star$'' are proved in the \arxiv{appendix}{full version of this article~\cite{fhkkswz-mgdppo-arxiv24}}.